swo/stats-book/stats.md

 - Inference vs. decision-making under uncertainty.
 How are these two things different? (e.g., what's the "cost" of making an incorrect scientific conclusion?)
 - Simpson's paradox: why two-way associations are confusing
 - Random number generation
+- Most textbooks are boring, and they just present a parade of stuff.
+I want to use those things that are probably familiar as entry points for learning.
+E.g., the difference between descriptive statistics and inferential statistics is what those statistics are used for.
+In one, they are used a estimators of population parameters.
+In the other, they are summed over the ask about the likelihood of data.

 ## Game plan